Shiori1203/hello-world/README.md

 Today's Progress:
 Added Font Awesome Icons to all of our Buttons

-Thoughts: Nested each of radio buttons inside its own div with the class col-xs-6 but it doesn't work :'(
+Thoughts: Nested each of radio buttons inside its own div with the class col-xs-6 but it doesn't work :'( Plus my code looks messy lol